Tulsa mayor declares civil emergency ahead of Trump rally, stragglers face arrest

 Supporters can cheer on President Trump, but then they better get home.

 Tulsa Mayor G.T.
-Bynum, a Republican, implemented a federal exclusion zone and a curfew near the arena where Trump plans to hold a campaign rally Saturday.
+Bynum, a Republican, declared a civil emergency Thursday and announced a curfew near the arena where Trump plans to hold a campaign rally on Saturday.

-Bynum cited recent “civil unrest” “crowds in excess of 100,000” who plan to attend the rally and protests in response to the rally in his decision to place a curfew for the six-block radius near the arena.
+Bynum cited recent “civil unrest,” expected “crowds in excess of 100,000” in the vicinity of the rally and opposition protests in his decision to place a federal exclusion zone for a six-block radius near the arena.

 “I have received information from the Tulsa Police Department and other law enforcement agencies that shows that individuals from organized groups who have been involved in destructive and violent behavior in other States are planning to travel to the city of Tulsa for purposes of causing unrest in and around the rally,” Bynum wrote in the executive order.